A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Introduction

-\emph{We denote the time $t$ by nonpositive integers such that the starting time is $-T \leq -1$ and the final time is zero.} (This will lead to the relevant value functions of the game being dependent on $t$ rather than $T-t$ had we set the starting time to 0 and the final time to $T$.)
+\emph{We denote the time $t$ by nonpositive integers such that the starting time is $-T \leq -1$ and the final time is zero.} This convention is convenient because it will lead to the relevant value functions of the game being dependent on $t$ instead of $T-t$ had we set the starting time to 0 and the final time to $T$.

-Although the identities of the safe and risky arms are never revealed to the player, the player knows that the distribution of the arms is symmetric.\footnote{As the analysis below shows, an optimal player is the same for all feasible values of $\epsilon$.
-Therefore, the player would not get any additional advantage if the numerical value of $\epsilon$ is revealed to her.} We also denote the \emph {accumulated and instantaneous regret} by
+Although the identities of the safe and risky arms are never revealed to the player, the player knows that the distribution of the arms is symmetric.\footnote{As the analysis below shows, an optimal player is the same for all feasible values of the gap $\epsilon$.
+Therefore, the player would not get any additional advantage if the numerical value of the gap were revealed to her.} We also denote the \emph {accumulated and instantaneous regret} by

 respectively.
 (These include rewards that have not been revealed to the player.)
 The associated final-time expected regret, or simply the \emph{regret}, is given by the iterated expectation